Getting ready for college is an exciting time, but the growing realization of the cost of college including setting up a dorm room can be daunting.

 Why Can’t You Shop Early for All Dorm Essentials?

-There are so many variables in today’s dorm rooms.
+There are just so many variables and different rules in today’s dorm rooms.
 For many dorm essentials, you’ll need more information about the following before making some of the major purchases.
 Variables include:

 - Room Types and Configurations – Single, double, triple, suite-style, hall bath, private shared bath, closet or wardrobe, laundry nearby or in another building.
 Depending on your room type and setup, your dorm needs are going to vary greatly!